European-Unified-ID/EUID-docs/docs/guides/integration-prebid-client-side.md

 });
 ```

+It is possible that the user has opted out of EUID previously.
+In this case, EUID module respects the user's optout and no EUID token is generated and collected by Prebid.js.

 ## Checking the Integration

 To check that the EUID module has successfully generated an EUID token, call `pbjs.getUserIds().euid`.
 If a value is returned, a valid EUID token exists in the EUID module.